JPCodes/Epicodus-Track-Suggester/readme.md

 # Epicodus Track Suggester

-#### Helps students pick their coursework at Epicodus, 21 Oct 2016
+#### Quizzes potential students to suggest coursework at Epicodus, 21 Oct 2016

 #### By Jim Padilla

 ## Description

 The web page has the user take a survey to match them to an Epicodus learning track.
-There are four tracks, all of which are incorporated into the quiz.
+There are four tracks incorporated into the quiz.
 The quiz itself uses a scoring system created with JavaScript.

 ## GH-Pages